emeraldinspirations/20160901-TaskListDemo/20160916-facebookChatLog.md

 > Just figured it would save time
 >
 > Damian Pound [1:07 AM]
 > Definitely.
-Registration is kind of a bitch by itself.
+Registration is kind of a [censored] by itself.
 If done properly, it would need to collect email, username, and password with the requirement that it be strong (which is then hashed for database leak security), send a verification email, and possibly have an external authorizer like Facebook or Google for security.
 Even then, I feel like I'm probably missing something.
 >
 > [1:09]
 > Would be neat to have a way to easily create and switch to other users though.